 STEP 2: Provide water

-Pollinators such as butterflies will sip from shallow drinking pools, birdbaths, and mud puddles and bees and wasps use mud as a home-making material.
+Pollinators like butterflies, which will sip from shallow drinking pools, birdbaths, and mud puddles, and bees and wasps use mud as a home-making material.

 STEP 3: AVOID using pesticides and herbicides